 You can get rental auto coverage from many of the major car agencies such as Avis, Enterprise, and Hertz.
 These companies will likely offer their products to you at several points during the renting process.
 Remember, you don’t need to buy their add-ons to rent a car.

-You can also get enough insurance from your personal policy or with your credit card.
-We recommend checking your existing coverage with your insurer, as well as finding out if your credit card company will offer you anything.
-You likely won’t need to buy extra coverage if you can get it with your own car insurance or your credit card.
+You can also get enough coverage from your personal policy or with your credit card.
+We recommend checking your existing policy with your insurer, as well as finding out if your credit card company will offer you anything.
+You likely won’t need to buy extra protection if you can get it with your own car insurance or your credit card.

 How Much Does Rental Car Coverage Cost?